 Beginning in 1997, the trio of Burnside, Coker, and Needham, who had anchored the department since the 1960s, began to retire and a new era opened for PC’s History Department.
 Over the succeeding decade, the department, though preserving the strong foundation established by the emeriti faculty, has continued to build a strong department that conforms to the highest and current standards of professionalism in the discipline, that provides exceptional and rigorous instruction inside and outside the classroom, that promotes study abroad, and that places high value on the faculty-student relationship as key to successful learning.
 Changes that demonstrate these principles include adding new positions in Asian and in Latin American history.
 Recent faculty hires bring expertise in current fields and methodologies such as gender, environmental, social revolutions, and race and ethnicity.
 The department has broad offerings in early and modern periods, covering most areas of the globe.

 History has been central to the PC educational experience from the college’s very beginning.
 Leaders and innovators, such as Profs.
 Brown and Burnside, launched and presided over periods of growth and development of the program and its offerings.
 From its earliest days, PC history faculty have striven to provide courses that ensure coverage as well as relevance, the latter being exemplified by developing world civilization general education courses in 1967 and offering non-western courses as early as 1929.
 The current team of faculty carry on the tradition set down by those who have gone before, offering students courses as diverse as Fascism, Violence and Terror, Revolutions in Latin America, 1960s America, Women’s History, History of Scotland, and the African-American Religious Experience, as well as sequences of courses such as the upper-level US History courses, Traditional and Modern China, and Colonial and Modern Latin America.
-Twice a year, the department leads study-abroad trips to destinations such as Istanbul, Ireland, Vietnam, Lewis and Clark Trail, Spain, Central Europe, and China.
-In all these ways and more the History Department at PC is contributing significantly to the growth and development of PC’s students and the college’s mission and goals of PC.
+Twice a year, the department leads study-abroad trips to destinations such as Istanbul, Ireland, Vietnam, Lewis and Clark Trail, Spain, Central Europe, New Zealand, and China.
+In all these ways and more the History Department at PC is contributing significantly to the growth and development of PC’s students and the college’s mission and goals.